 Unfortunately, as a non-resident using the flat general income tax, you cannot claim any deductions.

-Owning property in Spain as an American expat
+Owning property in Spain as a American

 Expats owning property in Spain typically must pay local property taxes.
 This local property tax is known as Impuesto Sobre Bienes Inmuebles or IBI.
 A non-resident property owner makes the property tax declaration on Modelo 210.